Nine reasons why Edinburgh is the best place in the UK for your next tech job

 Is there a tech job in Edinburgh for you?

-Here at FreeAgent, we’re on the lookout for software engineers, engineering managers and support engineers as well as interns for a variety of roles.
-Take a look at our jobs page to find out if you could become our newest recruit!
+We’re always on the lookout for software engineers, engineering managers and support engineers as well as interns for a variety of roles.
+Take a look at our careers page to find out if you could become our newest recruit!

 - How to save on gas and electricity bills when you work from home

 - 4 business lessons to learn from Queen

 - Zombie companies: how to know if your business is walking dead